VACANT

 discipline (e.g. engineering, mathematics, etc) and be familiar with

-graph theory, evacuation and fire safety engineering would be considered an
+Knowledge of graph theory, evacuation and fire safety engineering would

 THE POSITION: